Registered office: 4 Trenowth Terrace, Grampound Road, Cornwall, TR24EB

-You can write to the Data Protection Officer asking what information we hold on you and to request a copy of that information.
+You can write to the Data Protection Officer asking what information we hold about you and to request a copy of that information.
 We will have 30 days to comply once we are satisfied you have rights to see the requested records and we have successfully confirmed your identity.

 Right of Erasure

 From May 2018, you have the right to be forgotten (i.e. to have your personally identifiable data deleted).
 In many cases we would recommend that we suppress you from future communications, rather than data deletion to ensure that we do not contact you in the future.

 Right of Rectification

 If you believe our records are inaccurate you have the right to ask for those records concerning you to be updated.